jieralt/pythonApi/README.md

 sudo visudo
 <!-- add -->

-jenkins ALL=(ALL) NOPASSWD: ALL
+www ALL=(ALL) NOPASSWD: ALL
-Defaults:jenkins !requiretty
+Defaults:www !requiretty

 sudo -u jenkins -i